Fafner in the Azure: Anime

 A sequel, titled Fafner in the Azure: The Beyond, was announced at the Sōkyū no Fafner Soshi Minashiro Birthday Festival in Yokohama on December 29, 2016.
 A teaser trailer of the sequel was officially streamed on January 6, 2017.
 A teaser trailer of the sequel was officially streamed on January 6, 2017.
 Staff from the previous series worked on the production.
 The series was later confirmed to be a 12-episode anime series, with the first three episodes premiering in theaters on May 17, 2019.
 Episodes four to six premiered on November 8, 2019.
 Episodes seven to nine premiered on November 13, 2020.
 Episodes ten to twelve premiered on November 5, 2021.
+It was released as "Fafner THE BEYOND" on Crunchyroll on March 25, 2025.

-On December 27, 2021, a spinoff anime episode titled Fafner in the Azure: Behind the Line was announced, featuring the returning staff and cast.
+On December 27, 2021, a 53-minute spinoff episode titled Fafner in the Azure: Behind the Line was announced, featuring the returning staff and cast.
 It premiered in theaters on January 20, 2023.
+It is set between the Heaven and Earth film and Exodus.

 At New York Anime Festival/New York Comic Con 2011, Funimation Entertainment had announced that both the original TV series and the Heaven and Earth film were licensed, and they were released on DVD and Blu-ray in 2012.
 The series made its North American television debut on the Funimation Channel on October 29, 2012.